standard-for-public-code/standard-for-public-code/readers-guide.md

 ## What this does not do

-This section manages expectation by explaining what following the requirements will not save you from.
+This section manages expectations by explaining what following the requirements will not save you from.

 This helps: